Adamsky94/European_Motor_Museums/README.md

 Used online code formatter to achieve optimal syntax - https://webformatter.com/

-Used online image compressor for achieving the fastest image loading times from the server - https://imagecompressor.com/ , https://tinypng.com/
+Used online image compressor for achieving the fastest image loading times from the server - https://imagecompressor.com/ and https://tinypng.com/

 Used online image editor when I had to change the opacity on an image: https://www.lunapic.com